Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 # Encryption {#encryption}

-SRT supports encryption based on the exchange of private keys.
+SRT supports encryption based on a pre-shared secret.
+Please refer to {{SRTTO}} for more information.

 # Security Considerations